tgrux/tgrux.github.io/presentations/ngConf-2018/notes/NG-Conf-Day-1-41818.md

 # Grid

-“do for a living what you got in-trouble for as a kid”
+"do for a living what you got in-trouble for as a kid"

 # Angular CDK